skyzyx/set-game-demo/README.md

 * Shading (solid, empty, or striped)
 * Number (one, two, or three)

-Three _Cards_ are a part of a _Set_ if, for each property, the values are all the same or all different.
+Three _Cards_ are a part of a _Set_ if, for each _Property_, the values are all the same or all different.

 For example: